A short proof of Kahn-Kalai conjecture: Introduction

-Kahn and Kalai conjectured that there is a constant $K$ such that for any familiy $F$, $p_c (F) \le K q(F) \log n $.
+Kahn and Kalai \cite{KK1} conjectured that there is a constant $K$ such that for any \textit{increasing} family $F$, $p_c (F) \le K q(F) \log n $.
 This was the central question in random graph theory for many years.
-In 2021, a weaker version of this conjectured was proved by Frankston, Kahn, Narayanan and Park \cite{KP}, inspired by an exciting development from \cite{Lovett}.
-This version already contained most interesting applications in the literature.
-A year later, Park and Pham \cite{PP}, also using ideas from \cite{Lovett}, settled the conjecture in an even stronger form
+In 2021, a weaker version of this conjecture was proved by Frankston, Kahn, Narayanan and Park \cite{KP}, inspired by an exciting development by Alweiss, Schachar, Wu, and Zhang \cite{Lovett}.
+This version already contained the most interesting applications in the literature.
+A year later, Park and Pham \cite{PP}, also using ideas from \cite{Lovett}, settled the conjecture in the following (stronger) form.